ANYbotics/grid_map/README.md

 * **ROS interface:** Grid maps can be directly converted to ROS message types such as PointCloud2, OccupancyGrid, GridCells, and our custom GridMap message.
 * **Visualizations:** The *grid_map_visualization* package helps to visualize grid maps in various form in [RViz].

-The grid map package has been tested under [ROS] Indigo and Ubuntu 14.04.
+The grid map package has been tested with [ROS] Indigo and Jade under Ubuntu 14.04.
 This is research code, expect that it changes often and any fitness for a particular purpose is disclaimed.

 The source code is released under a [BSD 3-Clause license](LICENSE).